BriceVeyna/Family-Memories/README.md

 This application is a family historical archiving tool to share and manage videos, images, and documents.

 ## Description
 This project creates a full-stack application that allows users to share videos, photos, and documents with their family for the purpose of historical archiving.
-File links are uploaded frome Google Drive.
+The site contains login, sign up, home, file view, new file, and messaging pages.
+The homepage contains all your family's stored files in one location.
+File view allows you to view a single file, it's associated comments, as well as leave new comments.
+The new file page allows you to upload links from Google Drive, which is used as the site's remote file storage system.
+The messaging page allows you to view everyone else in your family that is on the chat and to send group messages.

 ### Deployed Link
 [Family-Memories](https://lit-cliffs-32521.herokuapp.com/)